 Words Underway calls for developing continental philosophies of language, and in doing so opens paths for philosophers to engage language beyond its characterization as a rational tool for the articulation of experience, for representation, or as a mere system of meanings.
 Culbertson’s original work not only shows that to be human is for us to live in language but draws one back to it as elemental for understanding existing in and through alterity.

-Carolyn Culbertson is Assistant Professor of Philosophy at Florida Gulf Coast University.
-She has published articles in journals including Southwest Philosophy Review, International Journal for Feminist Bioethics, Continental Philosophy Review, Philosophy Today and Comparative and Continental Philosophy Journal.
+Carolyn Culbertson is Associate Professor of Philosophy at Florida Gulf Coast University.
+She has published articles in journals including Southwest Philosophy Review, IJFAB: International Journal of Feminist Approaches to Bioethics, Continental Philosophy Review, Philosophy Today and Comparative and Continental Philosophy.
+She is the co-founder of the Southwest Florida Feminist Community Reading Group and Vice President of the North American Society for Philosophical Hermeneutics.